Two fairy silhouettes hovering by a bluebell flower.

 If you do decide to venture into a bluebell woodland (and you definitely should) never pick, or step on, a bluebell.
 This is because the fairies hang their spells on the flowers and if you break their spells, the little spirits get very upset.

 The bell-shaped flowers have another use too: They ring to call the pixies to their balls and important gatherings.
-These bells are normally only heard by fairy ears, but if a human should ever hear them, something bad will happen to him.
+These bells are normally only heard by fairy ears, but if a human should ever hear them, something bad will happen to them.

 So gather up your courage and visit a bluebell wood.
 Just remember to stay on the path and don’t pick any flowers.
 Besides annoying the fairies, another reason to avoid picking them is that bluebells are poisonous.
 This fact might account for the many old stories warning people away from them.
 In our modern days, there’s another deterrent: Bluebells are a protected species and picking them is against the law.